Will the Mavericks cover the spread vs. the Trail Blazers? Promo Codes, Betting Trends, Records ATS

 Mavericks Betting Records & Stats

-- The average total in Dallas' contests this year is 236.3, 1.8 more than this matchup's over/under.

-- So far this season, the Mavericks have put together an 18-16-0 record against the spread.

-- Dallas has entered the game as favorites 21 times this season and won 15, or 71.4%, of those games.
+- Dallas has won 16, or 72.7%, of the 22 games it has played as the favorite this season.

-- Dallas has played as a favorite of -650 or more twice this season and won both games.
+- Dallas has been at least a -550 moneyline favorite three times this season and won all of those games.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!